 Other ways to participate

-If you're too young to vote, or just want to get more involved in the democratic process, there are other ways to get your voice heard.
+Before or after you start to vote, there are many other ways to get more involved in the democratic process and get your voice heard.
 You can:

 - join committees or funding bodies